sabalesh/data-analysis-with-sql/README.md

-# data-analysis-with-sql
+# Introduction to SQL

-Data Analysis with SQL
+Duration: 3 Days